sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>trousers</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : TCG's Software Stack v1.2
+Short desc    : TCG's Software Stack v1.2
 URL          : http://trousers.sourceforge.net
-Лицензия     : BSD
+License      : BSD
-Описание     : TrouSerS is an implementation of the Trusted Computing Group's Software Stack
+Descript     : TrouSerS is an implementation of the Trusted Computing Group's Software Stack
              : (TSS) specification.
 You can use TrouSerS to write applications that make use
              : of your TPM hardware.
 TPM hardware can create, store and use RSA keys
              : securely (without ever being exposed in memory), verify a platform's software